 New Mexico Rural Library Initiative

-Unfortunately, most don't have dependable or sufficient operational support.
 In New Mexico, libraries are traditionally funded with municipal gross receipts taxes.
-Many rural towns are unincorporated.
-Their non-profit public libraries have no access to municipal funds.
-Most incorporated villages have small commercial sectors which provide insufficient tax revenue to adequately fund their libraries.
-Consequently rural libraries struggle to hire staff, adequately pay librarians, fund programing and repair crumbling infrastructure.
+Non-profit public libraries in unincorporated towns have no access to municipal funds.
+Small incorporated villages have insufficient commercial sectors to adequately fund their libraries.

 Each piece of land in the trust is tied to a particular entity.
 Most are tied to public education, but some other entities, such as certain hospitals, are part of the trust.
 Over 90% of it is tied to public education.
 The legislature is committed to preserving this valuable resource.
 A bill to fund early education from the land trust failed in 2018, as some legislators were wary of diminishing the corpus of the trust.